eweOS/catnest/README.md

 ## Differences from systemd-sysusers

-- Support option 'u', 'g' and 'm' only, 'r' is ignored
 - Users and groups specified in 'm' entries won't be implicitly created if they don't exist.
 - File path in ID field is not supported